 The Effect of FinTech on EMI Payments

 Until recently EMIs have dealt mainly with Forex payments and money transfers but now they are making in-ways into the B2B market.
 Traditional banking has kept a strong hold on the B2B market with not many opportunities for new comers.
 Now with the existence of a corresponding banking network non-traditional players in the finance industry can offer secure, rapid, low-cost international payments.

 The Effect of FinTech on Accounts

 In the past bank accounts were very much standardized with most banks offering the same accounts, amenities and services to their customers.
 However, since the financial crisis in 2008 EMIs; challenger banks and other financial service providers offer customers an alternative to the standard one-size-fits-all bank account.
 These innovative finance companies have realized that different customers have different banking needs.
-Customers are attracted to the alternative accounts that include online banking services; 24/7 customer service; lower rates and various card options.
+Customers are attracted to alternative accounts that include online banking services; 24/7 customer service; lower rates and various card options.
 With the help of FinTech, challenger banks are finding mobile-only banking a viable alternative to physical bank branches and traditional bank accounts.
-By using FinTech, EMIs, challenger banks and non-traditional finance service providers now offer customers better accounts with better services and value.
+By using FinTech, EMIs, challenger banks and non-traditional financial service providers now offer customers better accounts with better services and value.